 How to Study in College: 7 Proven Methods

-As a college student, you're expected to absorb vast amounts of information in a short period of time.
+As a college student, you're expected to absorb vast amounts of material in a short period of time.
 You may be pouring over your textbooks for long hours and not getting the desired results.
-The problem is not a lack of intelligence or motivation but how you approach the learning process.
+The problem is not a lack of intelligence or motivation but how you're approaching the learning process.
+You may be using the wrong methods.
 Researchers have conducted numerous tests involving college students resulting in a better understanding of the most effective study techniques.

 1. Adjust Your Mindset to Learn How to Study

 To be successful with anything, you need to start with the right attitude.
 You should look at studying in college as an opportunity, not a chore.
 As you learn new concepts, you broaden your horizons and gain a better understanding of the world around you.
-Many things are vying for your time; it's vital you make your assignments and exam preparation your first priority.
+Many things are vying for your time; it's vital you make doing your assignments and preparing for exams your first priority.
 Keep in mind that each study session plays a part in helping you achieve your long-term goals.

 2. Be Organized

 Keep your textbooks, notebooks, writing instruments, etc. in a place where you can access them easily.
 Have a notebook for each class with a section to record assignments.
 Make a detailed list of what is expected for each assignment as well as the due date.
 If you have any questions about what is expected, ask for clarification.

 3. Designate a Place and Time to Study